nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

   value: Mixed

   "A set of conditions that requires all conditions to match."
-  AND: [PeopleHasRoleWhereConditions!]
+  AND: [QueryPeopleHasRoleWhereConditions!]

   "A set of conditions that requires at least one condition to match."
-  OR: [PeopleHasRoleWhereConditions!]
+  OR: [QueryPeopleHasRoleWhereConditions!]
 }

-"Allowed column names for the `hasRole` argument on the query `people`." enum PeopleHasRoleColumn {
+"Allowed column names for the `hasRole` argument on the query `people`." enum QueryPeopleHasRoleColumn {
   NAME @enum(value: "name")
   ACCESS_LEVEL @enum(value: "access_level")
 }